ktoprakucar/nlp-applications-on-news-data/README.md

-# news-publisher-prediction
+# NLP applications on 143,000 articles from American publishers
-an example to generate the model which predicts the publisher of an article
+An example to apply bag of words, TF-IDF and world2vec methods on given kaggle data (https://www.kaggle.com/snapcrack/all-the-news)